shihankanungo/shihankanungo.github.io/courses.md

 - **Transfer credit** is given for course work completed at another university if the subject is substantially equivalent to the corresponding MIT subject.
 - **AP credit** for score of 5 on AP exams in certain subjects.

-[^3]:For Mathematics, MIT provides credits for the following courses:
+[^3]:MIT provides credits for the following courses:
     - **Advanced Standing Exams (ASEs)** are available for
       - Mathematics: 18.01 *Calculus I* (Single Variable), 18.02 *Calculus II* (Multivariable), 18.03 *Differential Equations*, and 18.06 *Linear Algebra*;
       - Physics: 8.01 *Physics I: Mechanics*, 8.02 *Physics II: Electricity & Magnetism*, 8.03 *Physics III: Vibrations and Waves*, and 8.04 *Quantum Physics I*.